- RCPCH response to COVID-19 - modified assessments table

 a unit of professional practice that can be fully entrusted to a trainee, as soon as he or she has demonstrated the necessary competence to execute this activity unsupervised

 We commonly hear from tier 1 doctors who are worried about stepping up.
-This tool will help you to gain experience, gather specific, constructive feedback about your work and evidence, when you are ready to progress.
+This tool helps you to gain experience, gather specific, constructive feedback about your work and evidence, when you are ready to progress.

-So although an EPA is a collection of competencies, which we have already combined into the curriculum learning outcomes, the use of the ECAT lies in how it reassures a trainee that they have met the requirements for stepping up to tier 2 rota.
+So although an EPA is a collection of competencies, which we have combined into the curriculum learning outcomes, the use of the ECAT lies in how it reassures you as a trainee you have met the requirements for stepping up to tier 2 rota.

-The ECAT is available to all trainees as an optional tool for this purpose.
-It is accordingly targeted mostly at ST3 level paediatricians though others can make use of it via their ePortfolio.
-It will help contribute to trainees demonstrating their readiness for tier 2 working, as requested by Paediatrics Heads of School.
+The ECAT is available to all trainees as an optional tool for this purpose, and it is currently being run as a pilot.
+It is targeted mostly at ST3 level paediatricians though others can make use of it via their ePortfolio.
+It helps contribute to trainees demonstrating their readiness for tier 2 working, as requested by Paediatrics Heads of School.

 How to use the ECAT with your supervisor